townteki/townsquare/docs/implementing-cards.md

 In case the duration of effects was changes (e.g. Orphanage in third example), use following functions.

-To apply an effect to last until the end of the current challenge, use `untilEndOfChallenge`:
+To apply an effect to last until the end of the current shootout, use `untilEndOfShootout`:
 ```javascript
 // Until the end of the shootout round, the dude this is attached to gains +1 bullets
 this.untilEndOfShootoutRound(ability => ({